usama7628674/sysb.AI/_posts/2020-02-07-ssh-tips-and-tricks.md

 image: /img/portfolio/5
 ---

+SSH is not only a tool to securely login to a remote host but it has a plethora of different functionality.
+In this blog we intend to keep updating with new tips and tricks of SSH.
+If you would like to share your a tips and tricks and also wants to add here then please [contact us](mailto:hello@sysb.ai)

 1. We can also define ssh port number before `@` like below
     1. `ssh -R 0:localhost:8080 demo:22@sysb.ai`
 1. Evaluating your SSH configuration